 Wisdom teeth can cause a variety of problems.
 They do not always grow in properly.
 When a wisdom tooth does not erupt properly, it can cause a lot of pain and move your other teeth.
 It can also get infected, crack, or break into pieces.
-It is important for teens and young adults to visit the dentist regularly so they can have their wisdom teeth monitored.
+Teens and young adults need to visit the dentist regularly so they can have their wisdom teeth monitored.
 You must usually have an extraction or surgery for a cracked wisdom tooth.
-A dental clinic- Houston, TX 77002 can help you get proper care for your wisdom teeth.
+A dental clinic- in Houston, TX 77002, can help you get proper care for your wisdom teeth.

 Dental Appointment for a Cracked Wisdom Tooth